gleam-lang/awesome-gleam/README.md

 ## Date and Time

-Libraries that for handling date and time
+Libraries for handling date and time

 - [massivefermion/birl](https://github.com/massivefermion/birl) - Date and Time handling for Gleam